CJ42/All-About-Solidity/articles/Events.md

 ## Anonymous Events

 Events can be declared as `anonymous` in Solidity.
-By default, all events will have a topic, which is the function signature.
+By default, all events will have a topic, which is the event signature.
 Use anonymous to log events without a topic.
 Anonymous events will also be part of the ABI.

 ```solidity
 event Message(